tes/compoxure/README.md

 ```

 This allows you to lookup the CDN to use for a specific bundle based on the name of the service (however you choose to).
 You must still pass the default url, as this is the fallback.
+If you use the option "useRelativeURL: true" the CDNURL will be translated (if possible) in an url relative to the domain.

 #### Status Code Handlers